 To remember is to resist the erasure of our stories.

-Remember, to root ourselves in heritage is to restore what oppression tried to steal—our voice, our rhythm, and our wellness.
+To root ourselves in heritage is to restore what oppression tried to steal: our voice, our rhythm, and our wellness.

-This isn’t just history.
+This is more than history.
 It’s mental health.
-It’s sankofa—a return to our source so we can move forward stronger.
+It’s sankofa, a return to our source, so we can move forward stronger.

 Support Your Journey with Holistic Tools